ArthurBernard/Download_Crypto_Currencies_Data/README.md

-# Import_Crypto_Curencies_Data
+# Import_Crypto_Currencies_Data
-Python program to import data about crypto-currencies from different exchanges
+Python program to download and upload data about crypto-currencies from different exchanges.
+Allow only Kraken and Poloniex for the moment.